The coffee world is filled with interesting terms. Add “micro-lot” to that list.

 Start with Kenya.
 Now zoom into a region.
 Now zoom into an estate.
 Now find a specific, small area of that estate…maybe something the size of a football field.
 Call it a micro-lot and you’ve got the idea.

-Allen Leibowitz and Steve Mangigian of Zingerman’s Coffee Company found this particular micro-lot of Kenyan beans after a recent meeting with an importer in New York.
+Steve Mangigian of Zingerman’s Coffee Company found this particular micro-lot of Kenyan beans after a recent meeting with an importer in New York.

 Since the production was so small and the Coffee Company likes to protect its secrets, they won’t be sharing the exact details of the coffees origins.
 When they find something this tasty, they can be a little hush-hush.
 All they'll tell us is it's 'Giochuka AB Micro-Auction Lot.'
 Whatever that means.

-Body: smooth, silky.
+Body: Smooth, silky.

 Tasting Notes: Fruity, hints of strawberry or general red berries.
 Bright and a bit lively.